FelixMo42/singles/readme.md

 * **plasuble lie:** stop them and give them a simple but false plausible explanation of why their move makes it impossible to win or would cause them to lose.
 * **absurd lie:** stop them and give them a simple but absurd explanation of why their move makes it impossible to win or would cause them to lose.

-This is testing how much people trust computers and how much the nature of the explanation given by the computer factors into it.
+This is testing how much people trust computers and how much the nature of the explanation given by the computer factors into there willingness to follow a computers advice.

 # Hypothses